-- We teach phonics for up to 30 minutes a day.
-In Reception, we build from 10 minute lessons, with additional daily oral blending games, to the full-length lesson as quickly as possible.
-Each Friday, we review the week's teaching to help children become fluent readers. - Phonics teaching begins in Week 2 of the Autumn Term in Nursery and Reception Class.
-For children in Year 1 and Year 2, phonics teaching begins within the first week. - We follow the Little Wandle Letters and Sounds Revised expectations of progress. - Children in Reception are taught to read and spell words using Phase 2 and 3 GPCs, and words with adjacent consonants (Phase 4) with fluency and accuracy. - Children in Year 1 review Phase 3 and 4 and are taught to read and spell words using Phase 5 GPCs with fluency and accuracy. - Where applicable, children in Year 2 review Phase 5 GPCs.
+- We teach phonics for 30 minutes each day.
+In Reception, we build from 10-minute lessons, with additional daily oral blending games, to the full-length lesson as quickly as possible.
+Each Friday, we review the week's teaching to help children become fluent readers. - Children make a strong start in Foundation Stage 2: phonics teaching begins in Week 2 of the Autumn Term. - We follow the Little Wandle Letters and Sounds Revised expectations of progress. - Children in Foundation Stage 2 are taught to read and spell words using Phase 2 and 3 GPCs, and words with adjacent consonants (Phase 4) with fluency and accuracy.

+Children in Year 1 review Phase 3 and 4 and are taught to read and spell words using Phase 5 GPCs with fluency and accuracy.